Quantitative nonembeddability of groups of polynomial growth into uniformly convex spaces: Introduction

-The utility of Theorems \ref{thm:nilpotentVvsH} and \ref{thm:discrete} is that they prove quantitatively that nonabelian simply connected nilpotent Lie groups and not virtually abelian finitely generated groups of polynomial growth, respectively, do not bilipschitzly embed into uniformly convex spaces.
-More precisely, they give Theorems \ref{mainthm:nilpotentdistortion} and \ref{mainthm:polygrowthdistortion} as Corollaries; see Section \ref{sec:net} for proofs.
+The utility of Theorems \ref{thm:discrete} and \ref{thm:nilpotentVvsH} is that they prove quantitatively that not virtually abelian finitely generated groups of polynomial growth and nonabelian simply connected nilpotent Lie groups, respectively, do not bilipschitzly embed into uniformly convex spaces.
+More precisely, they give Theorems \ref{mainthm:nilpotentdistortion} and \ref{mainthm:polygrowthdistortion} as Corollaries; see Section \ref{sec:net} for the deductions.